eMoflon/emoflon-gt-examples/README.md

-# emoflon-gt-examples
+# Examples for eMoflon GT
-Sample projects for eMoflon GT (Unidirectional, textually-specified graph transformation)
+This repository contains sample projects for eMoflon GT, a unidirectional, textually-specified graph transformation tool.